rickykkim/Drug-Design/README.md

 ## Dataset

-The project uses pharmaceutical manufacturing data provided by [Žagar & Mihelič, 2022](https://figshare.com/collections/Cholessterol-Lowering_Drug_Process_and_Quality_Data/5645578):
+The project uses pharmaceutical manufacturing data provided by [Žagar and Mihelič (2022)](https://figshare.com/collections/Cholessterol-Lowering_Drug_Process_and_Quality_Data/5645578):

-### Data Structure
 - **`data/Normalization.csv`**: Contains product-code-specific normalization factors used to scale selected process and sensor variables prior to modeling.
 - **`data/Process.csv`**: Batch-level process metadata and target variables (total waste and total impurities), providing supervised labels for ML prediction tasks.
 - **`data/Time-Series/`**: Directory containing 25 CSV files (1.csv - 25.csv), each corresponding to a product code and containing multivariate time-series measurements (10-second resolution) for multiple manufacturing batches.
 These time series capturing real-time process serve as inputs to the CNN model after batch-wise grouping and preprocessing.